tlswg/draft-ietf-tls-cert-abridge/README.md

 ## Preliminary Evaluation

-This draft is very much a work in progress, however a preliminary evaluation based on a few thousand certificate chains is available:
+This draft is a work in progress, however a preliminary evaluation is available:

 | Scheme                                               |   Storage Footprint |   p5 |   p50 |   p95 |
 |------------------------------------------------------|---------------------|------|-------|-------|